gatling/gatling/src/sphinx/general/concepts.rst

 Virtual User
 ============

-Some load testing tools, such as `ab <http://httpd.apache.org/docs/2.2/programs/ab.html>`_  or `wrk <https://github.com/wg/wrk>`_ are very efficent on url bashing, but can't deal with logic between requests.
+Some load testing tools, such as `ab <http://httpd.apache.org/docs/2.2/programs/ab.html>`__  or `wrk <https://github.com/wg/wrk>`__ are very efficient on url bashing, but can't deal with logic between requests.

 Advanced load testing tools such as Gatling can deal with virtual users, each one having its own data and maybe taking a distinct browsing path.

 Some other tools implement those *virtual users* as threads.
-Gatling implements them as messages, so it scales much better and can deal easily with thousands of concurrent users.
+Gatling implements them as messages, which scales much better and can deal easily with thousands of concurrent users.

 Scenario
 ========